danneu/hansel/README.md

 ### Static File Serving (Middleware)

-Stubbed out some basic static asset serving middleware that stats the file system and serves the file if there is one.
-Else the request continues down the chain.
+The `serveStatic` middleware checks the `request.path` against the directory that you initialize the middleware with.

+If the file does not exist, then the request continues downstream.

+If the file does exist, then it returns a response that will stream the file to the client.

 ``` swift
 let middleware = compose(